gabrielmcg/Docker-docs/ops/README.md

 1. Change the permissions so only `root` can read it using `# chmod 600 .vault_pass`
 2. Add the file to your `.gitignore` file if you're pushing the set of playbooks to a git repository.

+## Using Customer supplied certificates for UCP and DTR

+### Variables

+**ucp\_certs\_dir:** in group\_vars/vars

+-   if **ucp\_certs\_dir** is not defined, UCP is installed with self-signed certificates and DTR is installed with the `--ucp-insecure-tls` switch
+-   If **ucp\_certs\_dir** is defined, it should points to a folder on the ansible machine which should contain 3 files
+    -   ca.pem, this is the root CA certificate in PEM format
+    -   cert.pem, this is the server certificate optionally followed by intermediate CAs
+    -   key.pem, this is the private key that comes with the cert.pem certificates

+**dtr\_certs\_dir:** in group\_vars/vars

+-   if **dtr\_certs\_dir** is not defined, DTR is installed with self-signed certificates
+-   if **dtr\_certs\_dir** is defined, this variable points to a folder on the ansible machine which should contain 3 files
+    -   ca.pem, this is the root CA certificate in PEM format
+    -   cert.pem, this is the DTR server certificate optionally followed by intermediate CAs
+    -   key.pem, this is the private key that comes with the cert.pem certificates

+**Note:** The installation will fail if the `ca.pem`, `cert.pem` and `key.pem` files cannot be found in the folders designated by `dtr_certs_dir` and `ucp_certs_dir` or if they don't constitute valid certificates.
+Note that there is an ansible module that would help verifying the validity of the certificates but it requires a version of PyOpenSSL which is not compatible with the version installed on Red Hat 7.4 \(PyOpenSSL is required by RH subscription manager\).

+# Solution lifecycle management

+## Introduction

+Lifecycle management with respect to this solution refers to the maintenance and management of software and hardware of various components that make up the solution stack.
+Lifecycle management is required to keep the solution up-to-date and ensure that the latest versions of the software are running to provide optimal performance, security and fix any existing defects within the product.

+In this section, we will cover life cycle management of the different components that are used in this solution.

+The lifecycle of the following stacks need to be maintained and managed.

+1. Monitoring Tools \(Splunk or Prometheus and Grafana
+2. Docker Enterprise Edition Environment
+3. Virtual Machine Operating systems
+4. Synergy environment

+The general practice and recommendation is to follow a bottom-up approach for updating all components of the environment and making sure the dependencies are met.
+In our solution, we would start with Synergy and end with the monitoring environment.
+If all components are not being updated at the same time, the same approach can be followed – updating only the components that require updates while adhering to the interdependencies of each component that is being updated.

+## Synergy environment

+HPE Synergy Composer powered by HPE OneView provides fast, reliable, and simplified firmware and driver management across many HPE Synergy components.
+HPE OneView manages firmware to reduce manual interactions and errors, in addition to minimizing downtime.
+Firmware updates of management appliances and shared infrastructure are nondisruptive to the production workload.

+More information is available at [Best Practices for HPE Synergy Firmware and Driver Updates](https://support.hpe.md)

+## VMware Components

+The solution in this deployment guide is built on VMware vSphere and leverages VMware ESXi and vCenter.

 [media-architecture1-png]:</ops/media/architecture1.png> "Figure 1.
 HPE Synergy Solution"
 [media-architecture2-png]:</ops/media/architecture2.png> "Figure 2.
 HPE Synergy Configuration"
 [media-load-balancers-png]:</ops/media/load-balancers.png> "Figure 3.
 Load balancer architecture"